rmourey26/yoroi-frontend/docs/specs/code/EXPORT_WALLET_IN_ADALITE_FORMAT.md

 Allow users to export their master private key following AdaLite's format, so that their wallet can be restored using the AdaLite wallet app.

+This feature requires users to remember their spending password but not their mnemonics.

 # Motivation

 This is a workaround that might be useful for users who somehow find themselves